Thaddeus Stevens College of Technology

 Thaddeus Stevens College of Technology (Stevens Tech) is a public technical college in Lancaster, Pennsylvania.
-It offers twenty-two academic programs for about 1,200 students.
+It offers 25 academic programs for about 1,400 students.
 It was named for Thaddeus Stevens, a nineteenth-century statesman.
-The college was founded in 1905 and is accredited by the Middle States Association of Colleges and Schools.
+The college was founded in 1905 (as "Stevens Trade School") and is accredited by the Middle States Association of Colleges and Schools.

 Campus

-The campus consists of 19 buildings on 32.5 acre of land.
-These include 6 residence halls, a dining hall, a laboratory/classroom building with computer and learning labs, and new and expanded technical laboratory facilities.
+The campus consists of nineteen buildings on 32.5 acre of land.
+These include six residence halls, a dining hall, a laboratory/classroom building with computer and learning labs, and new and expanded technical laboratory facilities.
 The Learning Resources Center was completed in the summer of 1995.
 Also available for student use are an athletic field with a track and a student center.

 In April 2019, the school opened the Greiner Campus, a 60,000 square-foot facility dedicated to advanced manufacturing programs.
 Another campus, called the Transportation Center, was announced in January 2020.
 This campus, located in the Greenfield Corporate Center, will be the location of the school's automotive technology and collision repair technology classes.
 The campus is expected to open for the fall 2021 semester.